 Work with your employees so that any time a test, procedure, treatment, image, diagnosis, or surgery is recommended, they ask why, what the benefit is and are there any alternatives that should be considered.

 Misdiagnosis is far too common.
 The Mayo Clinic released a study where 88% of the patients that were referred to the Mayo, 21% received a completely different diagnosis and 66% had their diagnosis refined, or redefined.
 So 88% were either being treated for the wrong condition entirely, or they were likely not getting the most effective treatment.
 There are many factors that go into someone getting the wrong diagnosis.
 Sometimes the fault lies at the doctor’s feet and sometimes the patients, but often it is a combination of the two.
-With only 12% of patients having a proficient level of healthcare literacy, there few of your employees are likely able to effectively communicate their symptoms with their doctors or know what questions they should ask to help their doctors reach the correct conclusions on their condition and treatment.
+With only 12% of patients having a proficient level of healthcare literacy, few of your employees are likely able to effectively communicate their symptoms with their doctors or know what questions they should ask to help their doctors reach the correct conclusions on their condition and treatment.

 Getting access to the best doctors will help ensure the best possible care.
 Getting great care, and getting well as quickly as possible costs less.
 Provide information and tools to your population to help them get the best care.

 Let your employees know about the problem.
 You could even just ask during a staff meeting if anyone has had a family member that was treated for the wrong condition.
 Most of the time in a group setting you will find one that is willing to share their story.
-And often, those personal anecdotes are more eye-opening than a Mayo Clinic study.
+Often, those personal anecdotes are more eye-opening than a Mayo Clinic study.

 This one is going to get repetitive.
 Patients that are engaged and asking good questions will improve the care they get.
 If you don’t know what to ask, use this guide to get you started.